The key difference between glass and crystal is that the glass has an amorphous structure whereas the crystal has a crystalline structure.

 However, atoms can have a short-range order due to chemical bonding characteristics.
-Normally, silica melts at about 2000 oC and the addition of sodium carbonate has reduced its melting point to 1000 oC.
+Normally, silica melts at about 2000 oC, but the addition of sodium carbonate reduces its melting point to 1000 oC.
 Depending on the added chemicals, type of glass varies.
-Usually, glass is transparent, and it could have colors according to the added material in the synthesizing process.
-It can refract, reflect,or transmit light, therefore, used to make lenses and windows.
+Usually, glass is transparent, and it may have colours according to the added material in the synthesizing process.
+Moreover, it can refract, reflect or transmit light, therefore, used to make lenses and windows.
 Glass doesn’t conduct electricity, but it can conduct heat.
 The reactivity of glass with different materials is minimum, thus, making it a good storing and packing material.
 It also doesn’t leach chemicals.
-Glass can withstand relatively high or low temperatures.
-With very high heat, it can be melted again, so it is easy to recycle.
+Furthermore, this material can withstand relatively high or low temperatures.
+With very high heat, we can melt it again, so it is easy to recycle.

-What is the difference between glass and crystal?
+What is the Difference Between Glass and Crystal?

 Glass is a solid inorganic material that we use in our daily life while crystals are solids that have ordered structures and symmetry.
 The key difference between glass and crystal is that glass has an amorphous structure whereas crystal has a crystalline structure.
 Moreover, glass only has a short range order of atoms while crystals have a long-range order.
 Another important difference between glass and crystal is that glass is a man-made product whereas crystals may occur naturally on earth.

 Crystal is the ordered structure of glass.
 In other words, glass has an unordered atomic arrangement.
 Hence, the key difference between glass and crystal is that glass has an amorphous structure whereas crystal has a crystalline structure.